 - a.
-Proof of discharge from active-duty military service by reason of sole survivorship as that term is defined in the law; and - Proof of active-duty service in one of the situations described in Exhibit 483, with the exception that the veteran is not required to meet the length-of-service requirements.
+Proof of discharge from active-duty military service by reason of sole survivorship as that term is defined in the law; and - b.
+Proof of active-duty service in one of the situations described in Exhibit 483, with the exception that he or shethe veteran is not required to meet the length-of-service requirements.